kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here/translating-from-design-to-code.md

-# Translating from design to code
+# Translating from Design to Code